Stadthaus Remembrance Site

 History of the site

 The Stadthaus building on Stadthausbrücke/Neuer Wall, now known as the Stadthöfe complex, was the Hamburg police headquarters until July 1943.
-The complex housed the central command posts of the commander of the uniformed police, the head of the criminal investigation department and the Hamburg state police, as well as that of the inspector of the security police for a time.
+The complex housed the central command posts of the commander of the uniformed police, the headquarters of the criminal investigation department and the Hamburg state police, as well as that of the inspector of the security police for a time.
 Hundreds of employees worked here for the secret state police (Gestapo) and the criminal investigation department.
 This is also were the police organised the persecution of the Nazis’ political opponents, Jews, Sinti, Roma and other groups.
 The Stadthaus was a centre of terror and violence, the impact of which extended far beyond northern Germany.
 Hamburg police leaders based in the Stadthaus also helped organise the deployment of north German policemen to Poland and the Soviet Union during the war to actively participate in the genocide.

 Men and women who had been arrested were detained in the cellar of the building in dreadful conditions and subjected to brutal mistreatment during interrogations.
 The police terrorised the prisoners just as the leadership of the Nazi Party in Hamburg expected them to.
 ‘Enhanced interrogation techniques’ were used to force confessions, and the prisoners were humiliated, tortured and driven to death.
 By submitting requests for ‘special treatment’ for the prisoners and sending them to concentration camps, the officials who worked here held the power of life and death over the citizens of Hamburg.

-Development of a memorial
+Development of a remembrance site

 An interim exhibition on the history of the building under the Nazis was set up in May 2018.
 The permanent exhibition, entitled ‘The Stadthaus under National Socialism: A Centre of Terror’, was completed in January 2020.
 Another exhibition in the arcades over the Bleichenfleet canal covers the construction and past use of the buildings that now make up the Stadthöfe complex, with a focus on the Nazi period.
 The passageway known as the ‘corridor of sighs’ is also publicly accessible.
 This corridor over the Bleichenfleet was used to transfer prisoners from the detention cells to the interrogation rooms without being seen by the public.
 At an audio station here, visitors can listen to accounts from former prisoners talking about the interrogations and abuse they suffered in the Stadthaus.
 All parts of the exhibitions are available in German and English.